North Carolina International Port: NCDOT maritime strategy study

-Changes in NCSPA Leadership and Port Focus
+Changes in NCSPA leadership and port focus

 Although his term as Chairman extended into 2016, Stewart's early resignation from the NCSPA Board was announced on Aug.
-23, 2012 Also announced at that time was the appointment of Tom Bradshaw as the Executive Director of the North Carolina State Port Authority, the position formerly held by Tom Eagar.
+23, 2012 Also announced at that time was the appointment of Tom Bradshaw as the executive director of the North Carolina State Port Authority, the position formerly held by Tom Eagar.
 With Stewart's departure from NCSPA, there were no remaining elected or appointed officials at the federal or state level who advocated spending more taxpayer dollars in pursuit or evaluation of the megaport proposal; and there are still, to this day, no private entities expressing any interest for investing in the megaport concept.

 On August 29, 2012, Governor Perdue appointed state Rep. Danny McComas, a Republican in his final term and resident of Wilmington, as chairman of the NCSPA Board of Directors, replacing Carl Stewart.
 Rep. McComas stated that the megaport project is "not on my radar screen.
 I don't see that going anywhere in the near future."

 While this combination of circumstances would seem to doom the prospects for the megaport proposal, the 600-acre parcel originally purchased in 2005 is still owned by the NCSPA and remains available for such industrial development.

-Alternative Uses for Megaport Property Purchased by NCSPA
+Alternative uses for the megaport property

 An alternative use for the parcel purchased by the NCSPA for the megaport has been proposed by "Save the Cape".
 Their proposal is that the property be purchased from the NCSPA by the State of North Carolina for designation as a state park, preserving "the biodiversity of the limited remaining coastal wetlands for future generations."

-An Attempt to Resurrect the Port Proposal in the NC Assembly?
+Attempt to revive the port proposal in the NC legislature

 NC Sen. Michael Lee, R-New Hanover, sponsored a bill in the NC Senate for removal of "The Rocks" between Zeke's and Smith islands on the southern tip of New Hanover County, which became part of N.C.
 House Bill 97, the 2015 Appropriations Act.
 While NC Senate legislators state that its purpose is for "ecosystem restoration and protection of navigational safety", a majority of regional institutions and local governments found this hard to believe.
 "What I smell in this is that we're not being leveled with about what's really going on," said Larry Cahoon, a professor and oceanographer at the University of North Carolina Wilmington.
 "Ecologically, I haven't heard an argument about what's broken that needs fixing."
 The "Removal of the Rocks" initiative by the NC Senate is seen by many Cape Fear Area observers as another ploy at siting an international port at the property that the NCSPA still owns just west of "the Rocks".
 The NCIT proposal continues to be rejected by local governments (by their unanimous rejection of the "Removal of the Rocks" proposal).
 As of early 2018, nothing seems to have resulted from Rep. Lee's proposal.